 Updated Dec 28, 2017 – Legal.com Enacted in 1998, Title II of the Digital Millennium Copyright Act limits the liability of certain Internet service providers, for storing works at the direction of a user, that are protected by copyright.
-(1) … Read More »
+(1) In general.—A service provider shall not be liable for monetary relief, or, except as provided …

 May 2, 2011 Legal.com, by Dave Alden, Updated June 4, 2011